 I managed to find some good ham hock (boneless even!) at H.E.B. here in Houston, and I’ve had luck at other large grocery store chains as well.
 If you’re having trouble finding a quality ham hock where you live, you can always ask a friendly butcher for some advice.

-I cook my HGP in a crockpot, so I wrote the recipe accordingly, but you can easily make this in a big soup pot or dutch oven on the stove as well.
+I cook my HGP in a slow cooker, so I wrote the recipe accordingly, but you can easily make this in a big soup pot or dutch oven on the stove as well.
 You’ll just want to cut the cooking time by about half since the stove simmering process takes less time.